 West Highland Terrier

-Small but mighty, the West Highland Terrier, colloquially called a Westie, is one of nature’s ratters, bred to kill foxes, badgers, otters, and rats.
+Small but mighty, the West Highland White Terrier, colloquially called a Westie, is one of nature’s ratters, bred to kill foxes, badgers, otters, and rats.

 Native to Scotland, the Westie shares its history with the Dandie Dinmont, Skye, Scottish, and Cairn terriers.
 That said, the Westie’s history is largely obscured by time.
 It is, however, popularly believed that the breed hailed from the 17th century when James I gifted the wee, white dog to the King of France.